PET HEALTH

 Finding out your dog has an untreatable or incurable illness can be a pet owner’s worst nightmare.
-Unfortunately, that’s the heartbreaking situation human companions can find themselves in when their dog is diagnosed with degenerative myelopathy (DM).
+Unfortunately, that’s the heartbreaking situation human companions find themselves in when their dog is diagnosed with degenerative myelopathy (DM).

 There are a lot of unknowns following a DM diagnosis, so it’s important for dog owners to be aware of the signs and symptoms of degenerative myelopathy in dogs.
 It’s also a good idea to know your options to help keep your pet mobile and comfortable for as long as possible.